leo-le-07/1shot/_posts/announcement.md

 When patient trading pays off...

 Sometimes I have to open my orders over a day.
 However, the cTrader platform takes snapshot trading results every day that we can see a gap in my ROI chart.
 In the end, we still have a winning trade together.
-I always keep my eyes on our order. **All you need to do is relax and don't jump in and out of our trade to prevent unnecessary loss**.
+I always keep my eyes on our order. **All you need to do is relax.
+Please don't jump in and out of our active trades to avoid unnecessary loss**.

 ![Order keeps overnight](/assets/blog/announcement/r_17_12_2020.png)